 Real World Evidence Conference

-- Director, VEO, Real World Evidence Policy and Advocacy
+- Head of Global Real World Evidence and Digital Science

 Paul M. Coplan, DrSc, MBA, MSc, FISPE

-- Vice President, Medical Device Epidemiology & Real-World Data Analytics
+- VP, Medical Device Epidemiology & Real-World Data Analytics

 - Johnson & Johnson, United States

 Paul Coplan, ScD, MBA, is Vice President and Head of Medical Device Epidemiology at Johnson and Johnson and adjunct assistant professor in Epidemiology at University of Pennsylvania Perelman School of Medicine.
-Paul has been engaged in using RWE for 25 years in device, drug, vaccine and biologic development at Johnson & Johnson, Merck, Wyeth, Pfizer, Purdue and the International Partnership for Microbicides (a non-profit pharmaceutical company), with FDA/EMA approval of 9 vaccines and 9 pharmaceuticals .
-He has published 80+ journal articles, 500+ conference presentations and conducted studies in 15 countries.
-He has a Doctor of Science in Epidemiology from Harvard, MBA from Wharton Business School, and MS from University of Massachusetts.
+Paul has been engaged in using RWE for 25 years in device, drug, vaccine and biologic development at Johnson & Johnson, Merck, Wyeth, Pfizer, Purdue and the International Partnership for Microbicides, with FDA/EMA approval of 3 medical devices, 9 vaccines and 9 pharmaceuticals .
+He has published 90+ journal articles, 500+ conference presentations and conducted studies in 15 countries.
+He has a Doctor of Science in Epidemiology from Harvard, MBA from Wharton Business School, and MS from Univ of Massachusetts.